-If you would like to Contribute your family history, documents, biographies, bible records, family stories, maps, and photos we will be happy to add them to our pages.
+If you would like to add corrections, contribute your family history, documents, biographies, bible records, family stories, maps, and photos Contact Allen INGenWeb so we can add your information to our pages.

 By August 29, 1996 Indiana had 47 counties online with 14 more volunteered and under construction.
 Frederick Bonjour was the first webmaster and then Allen County Coordinator Pat Bogel was being assisted by Fred Finkbiner by July 1997.

-Franklin County INGenWeb has a 1997 letter from Betty Sellers the first INGenWeb state coordinator, assisted by Fred Finkbiner, describing the "birth" of INGenWeb.
+Franklin County INGenWeb has a page The Indiana GenWeb discussing Betty Sellers the first INGenWeb State Coordinator, assisted by Fred Finkbiner, describing the early years of INGenWeb.

 In early 2000, Linda Churchward took over webmaster duties from Pat Bogel.
 Linda put all the information on cemeteries, churches, and funeral homes on the site.